jimmo/ncss-embedded/chapters/2-voltage-divider.md

 At NCSS, the main way we'll be using voltage dividers is to read in analog sensors, like a joystick, flex sensor, or any sensor that *changes its own resistance*.

 It's hard for us to read resistance directly, but the micro:bit is *really* good at measuring voltages.
-So by adding *another* resistor that is known, applying an input voltage that is known, but measuring the output voltage, we can calculate the resistance of the sensor with our voltage divider!
+So by adding *another* resistor that is known and applying an input voltage that is known, by measuring the output voltage, we can calculate the resistance of the sensor with our voltage divider!

 ### picture here

 ### How do we know what the resistance means in the real world?

 That depends on the sensor.
 Usually, looking up the datasheet will tell us what it means.
-But if it's something like a light-sensor, we can *calibrate* the sensor ourselves by measuring the voltage at lots of light, and measuring it again at no light, and getting a *threshold* of what we want to call enough light to trigger whatever action we want to take (like turn on a light).
+But if it's something like a light sensor, we can *calibrate* the sensor ourselves by measuring the voltage at lots of light, and measuring it again at no light, and getting a *threshold* of what we want to call enough light to trigger an action (like turn on a light).

-To calibrate the sensor we can send the data it reads to the serial port
+Let's see how you might do that in practice!
+First, the code to calibrate the sensor (which is R2 in our voltage divider circuit). `pin0` is Vout in the circuit diagram, and Vin is the micro:bit power at 3.3V.

 ```python
 from microbit import *